igor-sb/bluprint/docs/source/getting_started.rst

   lowercase or uppercase letter or a digit and may contain letters, digits or underscores between the first and last characters.

+  Project names that contain upper case, will be converted to lowercase, except for the main project directory name.

 This creates the following directory tree: